 Creating a template for Exchange integration differs from creating a regular signature.
-Here we need to ensure the personal information of the signature users is pulled out from Active Directory and inserted where it is needed.
+Here, we need to ensure the personal information of the signature users is pulled out from the Active Directory and inserted where required.

 First, prepare a signature design and enter all the company-related information that has to be similar for all the employees.

 First, prepare a signature design and enter all the company-related information that has to be similar for all the employees (company name, logo, colors, banner, etc.).
-Like in the example:
+Like in the example below:

-Now it's time to work with the personal information of the employees.
-The personal information is not filled in the Editor.
+Now, it's time to work with the employees' personal information.
+The Editor does not fill in the personal information.
 Instead, it is automatically taken from Active Directory.

-To make it work, you need to have Active Directory filled with valid user data, and this data is synced with Exchange users' attributes.
-The user data has specific attributes that we can refer to for automatic data import and dynamically manage the signature data.
+To make it work, you need to have Active Directory filled with valid user data synced with Exchange users' attributes.
+The user data has specific attributes we can refer to for automatic data import and dynamically manage the signature data.

 These attributes can be found in Exchange user properties: